Arabia quadrangle: Dark slope streaks

 Streaks are common on Mars.
 They occur on steep slopes of craters, troughs, and valleys.
 The streaks are dark at first.
 They get lighter with age.
 Sometimes they start in a tiny spot, then spread out and go for hundreds of meters.
 They have been seen to travel around obstacles, like boulders.
 It is believed that they are avalanches of bright dust that expose a darker underlying layer.
 However, several ideas have been advanced to explain them.
 Some involve water or even the growth of organisms.
 Streaks appear in areas covered with dust.
 Much of the Martian surface is covered with dust.
 Fine dust settles out of the atmosphere covering everything.
 We know a lot about this dust because the solar panels of the Mars Rovers get covered with dust, thus reducing the electrical energy.
 The power of the Rovers has been restored many times by the wind, in the form of dust devils, cleaning the panels and boosting the power.
 So, we know that dust settles from the atmosphere then returns over and over.
 Dust storms are frequent, especially when the spring season begins in the southern hemisphere.
 At that time, Mars is 40% closer to the Sun.
-The orbit of Mars is much more elliptical then the Earth's.
+The orbit of Mars is much more elliptical than the Earth's.
 That is the difference between the farthest point from the Sun and the closest point to the Sun is very great for Mars, but only a slight amount for the Earth.
 Also, every few years, the entire planet is engulfed in global dust storms.
 When NASA's Mariner 9 craft arrived there, nothing could be seen through the dust storm.
 Other global dust storms have also been observed, since that time.

 Research, published in January 2012 in Icarus, found that dark streaks were initiated by airblasts from meteorites traveling at supersonic speeds.
 The team of scientists was led by Kaylan Burleigh, an undergraduate at the University of Arizona.
 After counting some 65,000 dark streaks around the impact site of a group of five new craters, patterns emerged.
 The number of streaks was greatest closer to the impact site.
 So, the impact somehow probably caused the streaks.
 Also, the distribution of the streaks formed a pattern with two wings extending from the impact site.
 The curved wings resembled scimitars, curved knives.
 This pattern suggests that an interaction of airblasts from the group of meteorites shook dust loose enough to start dust avalanches that formed the many dark streaks.
 At first it was thought that the shaking of the ground from the impact caused the dust avalanches, but if that was the case the dark streaks would have been arranged symmetrically around the impacts, rather than being concentrated into curved shapes.